 To feed my obsession, I need a garden filled with cut flowers that will hold up well in various arrangements.

-Here are my favourite plants to keep me in floral arrangements from June to September.
-Pick at least three from each section to plant in your garden so that you can have cut flowers all season long too.
+Here are my favourite plants to keep me in floral arrangements from June to September and simply some of the best flowers to grow for bouquets.
+No matter if you’re a seasoned flower farmer or a cut flower beginner, pick at least three flowers from each section to plant in your garden and you’ll have cut flowers all season long.

-A cut flower garden should have a nice mix of annuals and perennials to help ensure that there will be something to cut all season.
+A cut flower garden should have a nice mix of annual and perennial flowers for cutting to help ensure that there will be something to cut all season.
 Annual flowers will not come back again the following year they are planted, but generally provide blooms all season long.
-Perennials will come back every year once they are planted, but usually have a much shorter bloom time.
+Perennials will come back every year once they are planted but usually have a much shorter bloom time.